Internet Hunts

 Visit the Tundra Facts web site. | Explore Earth's Polar Regions

 crossword icon You have read the book.
-Now do the crossword puzzle.
+Now do the crossword puzzle

 Polar Bear Myths and Misconceptions

-Learn about Auroras | Mushers Math | Polar Match game | Write a postcard for Jack or Annie
+Learn about Auroras | Polar Pairs Match game | Write a postcard for Jack or Annie

 Winter Facts Internet Hunt | Winter Song Activity | Descriptive Writing using a painting by Coppedge